What is a fracture?

 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help even patients with complex and non-healing fractures achieve their best possible result.

-The International Center for Limb Lengthening has launched a Pediatric Fracture Clinic with same or next day appointment availability five days a week at Sinai Hospital and on Mondays at Foundry Row in Owings Mills.
+The International Center for Limb Lengthening has launched a Pediatric Fracture Clinic with same or next day appointment availability five days a week at Sinai Hospital and on Mondays and Thursdays at Foundry Row in Owings Mills.
 If you are seeking fracture care for a child, please call 410-601-BONE (2663) to make an appointment with our expert pediatric orthopedic team.